p-slash/qsonic/docs/source/quick_start.rst

 **Example: DESI early data release**

 If you have a NERSC account, e.g. through DESI, DES, LSST-DESC, or other DOE-sponsored projects, DESI early data release (EDR) is available at ``/global/cfs/cdirs/desi/public/edr``.
 Otherwise follow the instructions to download the spectra using `Globus <https://data.desi.lbl.gov/doc/access/>`_.
 Note that you need 80 TB storage space.
 Let us call this directory ``${EDR_DIRECTORY}``.
 The coadded spectra are in ``${EDR_DIRECTORY}/spectro/redux/fuji/healpix`` and the quasar catalog for the Lyman-alpha forest analysis is ``${EDR_DIRECTORY}/vac/edr/qso/v1.0/QSO_cat_fuji_healpix_only_qso_targets.fits``.
-QSOnic is designed to work on DESI data release 1 (DR1), which will be publicly available in late 2024/early 2025, and above.
+QSOnic is designed to work on DESI data release 1 (DR1) (will be publicly available in late 2024/early 2025) and above.
 Unfortunately, the blinding strategy implemented for DR1 is not compatible with the EDR quasar catalogs, so we need a workaround.

-*Workaround for EDR catalogs*: The blinding strategy requires ``LASTNIGHT`` column to be present in the catalog, which is missing from ``QSO_cat_fuji_healpix_only_qso_targets.fits``.
-Furthermore, we need to limit our analysis to the relevant survey for the Lyman-alpha forest clustering analyses which is the 1% survey (SV3).
+*Workaround for EDR catalogs*: The blinding strategy requires ``LASTNIGHT`` column to be present in the quasar catalog, which is missing from ``QSO_cat_fuji_healpix_only_qso_targets.fits``.
+Furthermore, we need to limit our analysis to the relevant survey and program for the Lyman-alpha forest clustering analyses which is the 1% survey (SV3) and dark program.
 Following commands will read the EDR catalog, select SV3 quasars and append a constant ``LASTNIGHT`` column that marks the last night of observing for EDR.

 .. code-block:: python

+    import fitsio
     from numpy.lib.recfunctions import append_fields
-    import fitsio

     org_catalog = fitsio.read(
         "${EDR_DIRECTORY}/vac/edr/qso/v1.0/QSO_cat_fuji_healpix_only_qso_targets.fits",
         ext=1)

-    # select SV3 quasars and append LASTNIGHT column
+    # select quasars in SV3-dark and append LASTNIGHT column
     new_catalog = append_fields(
-        org_catalog[org_catalog['LASTNIGHT'] == 'sv3'],
+        org_catalog[(org_catalog['SURVEY'] == 'sv3') & (org_catalog['PROGRAM'] == 'dark')],
-        'LASTNIGHT', 20210513, dtypes=int, usemask=False)
+        'LASTNIGHT', [20210513], dtypes=int, usemask=False)

     with fitsio.FITS(
             "QSO_cat_fuji_healpix_only_qso_targets_sv3_fix.fits", 'rw',